3ConstArt3/Lexarithmos/README.md

 ### FutureGoals🔮

-The main goal is to create a GUI application, so that anyone can experiment with the dictionary with more ease, without dealing with the hardships of the console application🙂.
+The main future goal is to develop a **GUI** version of the application to make it more user-friendly, allowing users to interact with the dictionary more easily without needing to use the command line🙂.

 ### Contributions🫴

+Contributions are welcome!
 If you'd like to contribute, feel free to fork the repository and submit a pull request.
-I'd be really grateful to any contribution!
+I appreciate all forms of contributions!